hamishmb/getdevinfo/docs/format.rst

     The disk's name, stored as a string.

 'Type':
-    Whether the disk is a "Device" or "Partition", stored as a strin.
+    Whether the disk is a "Device" or "Partition", stored as a string.

     For example:
         >>> DISKINFO['/dev/sda']['Type']